jiang-bo/pyoctpress/README.md

 An tool to move your blog to octpresss, now includes wordpress and csdn blog

+##Prerequisite
+BeautifulSoup3 is needed!
+You can install it with:

+    pip install beautifulsoup

 ##How to use

 Firt git clone pyoctpress and cd in